John Wesley Johnson

 In his five years as president, Myles Brand piloted the university through some of its toughest financial times, making cuts that eliminated programs and jobs.
 Driven by tax-cutting measures passed by voters, the cuts forced the university to adopt a more entrepreneurial approach to funding, with President Brand encouraging the aggressive recruitment of out-of-state students.
 He also initiated a campus-wide planning process that resulted in greater emphasis on undergraduate education, an international curriculum, graduate student support, campus infrastructure, and externally funded research.
 Brand and the faculty also oversaw a restructuring of many courses from three to four credits, as well as an academic productivity plan.
 President Brand's final effort was the groundbreaking "Oregon Campaign," which became the most successful private fundraising campaign in Oregon history, ultimately bringing a total of $255.3 million from private donors to the UO.

 No University of Oregon president since Prince Lucien Campbell served so long nor, many would say, was so admired—even loved—during his tenure as Dave Frohnmayer.
 In his investiture speech, President Frohnmayer spoke to the strengths of the university, saying, "We do not need a different university.
 But we must constantly dedicate ourselves to the development of a better one."
 The first Oregon native to become president of the UO, Frohnmayer came to this office having served several terms in the Oregon legislature, three terms as state attorney general, as legal adviser to the UO president, and as dean of the UO law school.
 He advanced that goal of developing a better university through an emphasis on new approaches to more effective teaching and through fundraising efforts to endow teaching positions, establish more student scholarships, and create a number of new academic programs.
-In addition, he led efforts to bring to campus a new law center, a new student recreation center and science facilities, and additions to the art museum, the business college, and Autzen Stadium.
-In all, aimed "to transform lives through knowledge, each of us, every day."
+He also led efforts to bring to campus a new law center, a new student recreation center and science facilities, and additions to the art museum, the business college, and Autzen Stadium.
+In all, he aimed "to transform lives through knowledge, each of us, every day."

 Richard W. Lariviere

 Richard Lariviere transformed the policy debate about higher education in Oregon.
-The 16th president’s pursuit of excellence for the UO inspired a sense of optimism and aspiration to greatness that was shared by the faculty, students, alumni and staff of the University.
+The 16th president’s pursuit of excellence for the UO inspired a sense of optimism and aspiration to greatness that was shared by the faculty, students, alumni, and staff of the University.
 Lariviere demonstrated his commitment to excellence and the retention of faculty and staff by significantly raising their compensation.
 He oversaw the re-writing of the Constitution of the Senate enhancing the shared governance of the university.
 He received the greatest attention for advocating a “New Partnership” with the state of Oregon, through a combination of public policy, governance, and funding reforms.
 Lariviere renewed the University of Oregon’s commitment to its public mission to provide excellent opportunities for all Oregonians.
 The proposed New Partnership that embodied these aspirations and the community’s advocacy for these goals was not well received by the chancellor of the Oregon University System and the State Board of Higher Education.
 The resulting rifts culminated in the State Board’s decision to terminate Lariviere’s contract halfway through his third year, causing a firestorm of protest on campus and across the state.
 He left a legacy of renewed passion for high ideals and a solid foundation on which to fulfill them.

 Although Michael Gottfredson’s tenure as president was short, he led the university through one of the most significant shifts in its history.
 A lifelong advocate for quality public higher education, he worked tirelessly to secure the passage of historic legislation that created institutional governing boards for the University of Oregon and the state’s other public universities, a shift he considered essential to preserving the UO’s standing among the nation’s premier public research universities.
 As president, he led the establishment of the university’s Task Force on Alcohol and Other Drug Use, the creation of key new positions including university ombudsperson and governmental liaison to Oregon’s federally recognized tribes, and the strengthening of the university’s academic freedom policy.
 Gottfredson is a widely respected criminologist who has remained active in his academic field throughout his administrative career.
 He resigned as president in 2014, shortly after the UO’s new board of trustees assumed governance of the institution, leaving as his legacy a new governance structure designed to support the university in a climate of reduced state support for higher education.